‘House of Cards’ Teases Dark Season 5 And Radical Change Ahead of Release Date

 House ofCards Season 5 has an official release date and will premiere in 2017 on Netflix May 30th.
-The well-timed teaser trailer was released on inauguration day and it features an upside down flag and the national anthem.
-The intent is apparent and suggest a dark theme for the fifth season of the Netflix long-running original series.
+The well-timed teaser trailer was released on inauguration day and it features an upside-down flag and the national anthem.
+The intent is apparent and suggests a dark theme for the fifth season of the Netflix long-running original series.

 While the teaser does not reveal much about the plot of season 5.
 Michael Kelly, who plays Doug Stamper spoke with Deadline about radical changes on the show.
 When asked about Frank Underwood’s health failing in House of Cards Season 4 and radical changes of the show, Kelly replied with the following: